The 10th Reason Why You Are Vitamin D Deficient

 2. What health issues are caused by vitamin D deficiency?

-Vitamin D deficiency can lead to rickets in children and osteoporosis in adults due to impaired mineral metabolism.
-It is also associated with autoimmune disorders linked with defective VDR genes, muscle weakness, depression, and an increased risk of infections.
+Vitamin D deficiency can lead to rickets in children and osteoporosis in adults due to impaired calcium metabolism.
+It is also associated with autoimmune disorders linked to defective VDR genes, muscle weakness, depression, and an increased risk of infections.

 3. How does obesity contribute to vitamin D deficiency?